 Can a Dubai-based agency handle my Abu Dhabi case?

 Yes, if they have established legal partnerships in Abu Dhabi and the ability to conduct field visits.
-Many multi-emirate agencies based in Dubai handle Abu Dhabi cases routinely.
 Verify their Abu Dhabi-specific experience and infrastructure.

 How long does debt recovery take in Abu Dhabi?

 Similar timelines to Dubai: 30-90 days for amicable collection, 6-18 months for court proceedings.
-Government-linked entities may have longer payment cycles but higher eventual payment rates once the process is underway.
+Government-linked entities may have longer payment cycles but higher eventual payment rates.

 Is the legal process in Abu Dhabi more expensive than Dubai?

 Court filing fees are comparable.
-Lawyer fees may vary.
-The overall cost structure is similar, though agencies with limited Abu Dhabi presence may charge premium rates for non-Dubai cases.
+The overall cost structure is similar.
 An agency with established Abu Dhabi operations should offer standard rates.